techworkersco/techworkersco.github.io/call-for-submissions.md

 </p>

 <p class="lead" markdown="1">
-Our editorial collective would love to hear your story and help you write it.
-We’ve been publishing a newsletter with workers’ perspectives since May 1, 2020, moving at the speed of trust and building reliable processes &mdash; you can read more in [our about page](/about/).
+Our editorial collective would love to hear your story and help you write.
+Since May 1, 2020, we’ve been publishing a newsletter with workers’ perspectives, moving at the speed of trust and building reliable processes &mdash; you can read more in [our about page](/about/).
 Now, we're excited to share this open call for contributors and collaborators.
 </p>
 </div>

-We'll work with you to put your workers’ perspective in writing, usually 200 to 1,200 words.
-This newsletter is as much about the process and relationships as it is about the product we publish.
+We'll help you put your workers’ perspective in writing, 200 to 1,200 words.
+It's as much about the process and relationship as it is about the product we publish.

-We do this in service of our editorial vision:
+We do this in service of our editorial vision for this newsletter:

 - Building critical consciousness of workers as a class with shared interests.
 - Sharing stories based on worker experience educating, organizing, and collective action in tech.